RachelFoare/Pangenome-construction-using-VG/README.md

 # Creating a Pangenome on the HPC

 File system convention :
-- the files containing the data are stored in /datastore/user/data
+- the files containing the data are stored in ```/datastore/username/data```
-- the job scripts are created and ran in /scratch3/user
+- the job scripts are created and ran in ```/scratch3/username```

 It can be useful to use 2 jobscripts, since all the vcfs need to run in the same singularity container.
 It is possible to write a script that will write another script containing the commands needed to run vg in singularity.
 Otherwise, a simple loop can do the trick.
-See both ways [here](https://github.com/RachelFoare/Pangenome-construction-using-VG/blob/main/Running%20the%20pangenome%20on%20the%20HPC)
 Let's download all the VCF files, the reference file and the container image in a new directory called ```data``` :

-Note : All the data has actually been retrieved with a batch job, using the ```wget``` commands in a shell script, so that the downloads could run effectively.
+Note : All the data has actually been retrieved using a batch job, using the ```wget``` commands in a shell script, so that the downloads could run effectively and in parallel.

 ```sh
 cd /datastore/username